CluedIn-io/CluedIn.Documentation/_docs/40-Governance/Data-Glossary/Data Glossary.md

 Glossary entries should be created after the Vocabularies have been finished.
 You can have multiple layers of Vocabularies and hence there is the need for a mapping process that may span multiple layers.
 For example, at CluedIn we have a Glossary Term of "Customer" as a Legal Entity (Entity Type) where the hubspot.deal.dealStage='Closed Won' and where the dinero.invoice.isPaid='true' and where the danskeBank.income.amount = hubspot.deal.dealAmount and where the cluedin.organization.isBankrupt = false.
-This ruleset will expland and collapse in the future, but it is highly unlikely that the business terminology will change.
+This rule-set will expand and collapse in the future, but it is highly unlikely that the business terminology will change.

 A Tag is simply a category or classification that you can apply to a Term.
 This is useful for finding and filtering on Glossary Term's when there are many.
 A good example would be the "Commercial" Tag which allows me to tag certain Terms as being commercial in nature.

-For more complex Glossary Terms, CluedIn users can pre-setup complex mapping and modelling rules.
+For more complex Glossary Terms, CluedIn users can pre-setup complex mapping and modeling rules.
 For example, if there was a term for SVC or KYC that mapped to a single view of the customer and all data related to it.
 This not only means that we need to filter by "Customer" but we need to return a "Graph" model.
 Also notice the complexity that "Customer" in this context can sometimes mean all Legal Entities - even if they are not a "Customer".

 It is a good idea to pre-map models to Export Targets such as BI platforms, ML platforms, Knowledge Graphs or Relational Databases.
 For example, common BI platforms would either like the data in a relational model or in JSON packets of a particular format.
 To streamline data proliferation, Glossary Terms can be prebuilt to support different models.

-When creating defintions for Term's, here are some rules to abide by:
+When creating definitions for Term's, here are some rules to abide by: